mathworks-ref-arch/matlab-parallel-server-on-aws/releases/R2025b/README.md

 | **eu-west-1** | [![alt text](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png "Start an cluster using the template")](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://mdcs-on-aws.s3.amazonaws.com/R2025b/mjs-cluster-template.json) |
 | **ap-northeast-1** | [![alt text](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png "Start an cluster using the template")](https://ap-northeast-1.console.aws.amazon.com/cloudformation/home?region=ap-northeast-1#/stacks/create/review?templateURL=https://mdcs-on-aws.s3.amazonaws.com/R2025b/mjs-cluster-template.json) |

-To deploy the cluster in a region not listed above, see [Deploy Cluster in a Custom Region](#deploy-cluster-in-a-custom-region).

 ## Step 2.
 Configure the Cloud Resources
 Clicking the **Launch Stack** button above opens the “Quick create stack” page in your browser.
 You can configure the parameters on this page.
 It is easier to complete the steps if you position these instructions and the AWS console window side by side.